 Calculate my property tax in Hamilton

-Quebec City’s property tax or “Welcome Tax” is based on the assessed value of the home; properties in Quebec are assessed by their regional county municipality or municipalité régionale de comté (MRC) every three years.
-The tax is calculated by multiplying the current year property-value with the total tax rate which mainly consists of a municipal tax that depends on the borough of the property and an education tax set by the province that is the same throughout Québec.
-The tax is used to pay for city services such as police, the fire department, and public transit as well as elementary and secondary education.
+Québec City’s annual property tax is based on the assessed value of the home.
+In Québec, properties are assessed every three years by the regional county municipality (municipalité régionale de comté, or MRC).
+The tax is calculated by applying the current year’s tax rate to the assessed property value.
+This rate is made up primarily of a municipal tax, which varies by borough, and an education tax set by the province, which is uniform across Québec.
+Property taxes fund local services such as policing, fire protection, public transit, and elementary and secondary education.

 Surrey’s property tax is based on the assessed value of the home; every year, the BC Assessment conducts an evaluation of properties all over British Columbia.
 At the beginning of the year, property assessment notices are sent out which records the property values as of July 1st of last year and followed by a tax notice that calculates how much tax is owed based on the assessed value.
 Generally, the tax will consist of a Municipal Tax as determined by your municipality and a School Tax determined by the number of residences and their values in your district.
 The tax is responsible for funding services such as police and fire protection, garbage collection, schools, and hospitals.